endre-synnes/youtube_code_examples/README.md

 ### serverless
 Now we will learn how to create infrastructure as code (IaC) using the [Serverless framework](https://www.serverless.com/).
-We will also learn how to deploy lambda fucntions using Serverless.
+We will also learn how to deploy lambda functions using Serverless.

-...
+### terraform
+In this module we will create infrastructure as code using [Terraform](https://www.terraform.io/).
+We will also discuss how Terraform can be better than Serverless in some use cases.